Eyescale/CMake/README.md

 This will clone the latest version of this repository into your project at the beginning of the CMake run, and make all its features available.
-Run the update target after the first successful cmake run to pin the git external to a SHA instead of a moving master tag.
+Run the 'update' target after the first successful cmake run to pin the git external to a SHA1 tag instead of a moving master tag.

 ## Documentation